caduandrade/mapchart_flutter/README.md

 ##### Reading GeoJSON properties

+The `keys` argument defines which properties must be loaded.
-The parser allows reads numeric values in quotes as numbers.
+The `parseToNumber` argument defines which properties will have numeric values in quotes parsed to numbers.

 ```dart
     MapChartDataSource dataSource = await MapChartDataSource.geoJSON(